 In this easy project, we show you how to create a colourful display using spring-flowering bulbs.

 |At its best

-Flowering bulbs are the perfect way to bring some next-season cheer into your home.
+Flowering spring bulbs are the perfect way to bring some next-season cheer into your home.

 Snowdrops and crocuses that are starting to emerge in the garden can be transferred to pots and grown on indoors as long as they're kept cool.
 So too can bulbs that have been forced in the cold and dark before being slowly exposed to light and warmth.

 Don't worry if you haven't forced any bulbs or don't have a garden – florists and nurseries will be bursting with prepared, potted bulbs in various stages of growth.

 For variety and colour, group pots of different kinds of bulbs together on a tray.

 To get you started, discover how to create this spring bulb tray, below.

 - Wooden tray